brucemack/kc1fsz-rc1/README.md

 an FM analog repeater system.
 * Runs on +12VDC power input.
 * DB25 connection for radio interfaces.
+* Overvoltage protection is provided on the audio and logic inputs.
+* Overvoltage, reverse-polarity, and transient spike protection is provided on the power input.

 Hardware specs:

 * Microcontroller is the RP2350 running at 125 MHz.
 * Audio path is 24-bits at 48k samples/second.
+More than enough for
+an analog FM repeater.
 * Low-noise op amps are used for audio scaling (TL072).

+More documentation:

-A demonstration video of the current prototype
+* A demonstration video of the current prototype
 [can be seen here](https://www.youtube.com/watch?v=HBwrpokd7FI).
+* A demonstration video of the soft console [can be seen here](https://www.youtube.com/watch?v=gWjOw0UzMgY).

 Parameters
 ==========